NikitaMohod/Sql_project_1/README.md

 **Project Title**: Retail Sales Analysis

-This project is designed to analyze the data.
-In this project I have performed data cleaning and answered specific business questions through SQL queries.
+This project is focused on data analysis using SQL.
+It involves data cleaning and the execution of basic SQL queries to address specific business questions.

 #### Objectives